openmc-dev/openmc/docs/source/methods/cross_sections.rst

 ---------------------------------

-In addition to the usual pointwise representation of cross sections, OpenMC offers support for an experimental data format called windowed multipole (WMP).
+In addition to the usual pointwise representation of cross sections, OpenMC offers support for an data format called windowed multipole (WMP).
 This data format requires less memory than pointwise cross sections, and it allows on-the-fly Doppler broadening to arbitrary temperature.

 The multipole method was introduced by Hwang_ and the faster windowed multipole method by Josey_.
 In the multipole format, cross section resonances are